ericallam/docrails/guides/source/active_record_querying.md

 ### `pluck`

-[`pluck`][] can be used to query single or multiple columns from the underlying table of a model.
+[`pluck`][] can be used to pick the value(s) from the named column(s) in the current relation.
 It accepts a list of column names as an argument and returns an array of values of the specified columns with the corresponding data type.

 ```irb
 irb> Book.where(out_of_print: true).pluck(:id)